Get Him Back!: Commercial performance

 "Get Him Back!" debuted and peaked just outside of the US Billboard Hot 100 and the Canadian Hot 100's top ten, both at number 11 for the charts dated September 23, 2023.
 The song was certified double platinum by Music Canada.
 It entered the UK Singles Chart at number seven and became Rodrigo's seventh top-10 single.
-"Get Him Back!" received a gold certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 14th-biggest song in the country in February 2024.
+"Get Him Back!" received a platinum certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 14th-biggest song in the country in February 2024.

 In Australia, "Get Him Back!" debuted at number six and became Rodrigo's seventh top-10 single.
 The song was certified double platinum by the Australian Recording Industry Association for selling 140,000 equivalent units.
 It entered at number five in New Zealand and became her ninth top-10 song.
-"Get Him Back!" received a gold certification from Recorded Music NZ.
+"Get Him Back!" received a platinum certification from Recorded Music NZ.
 The song charted at number seven on the Billboard Global 200.
 It also reached the top 40 at number 5 in Ireland, number 13 in Singapore, number 18 in Greece, number 19 in Norway, number 28 in Sweden, number 31 in Portugal, and number 37 in the Netherlands.
 "Get Him Back!" received a platinum certification in Brazil and gold in Mexico.